More results...

 Mappings define how Classter data translates to your system.
 You will encounter them in each section of your configuration.
 They are based on various properties such as:

-For Categories: Properties like Year title, Stream title, etc.
+• For Hierarchies: Properties like Year title, Stream title, etc.

 NOTE! that if any of them is Grey (locked) it is either already chosen to be configured or it is Required.